alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 !!! tip "Tip: Copying themes"

     "Repeat these last few steps to copy any themes to the OPL directory by pasting over the `THM/` folder."

+You are ready to play game backups complete with game artwork or themes for OPL.